daniyyell-dev/ML-dataset-cleaning/README.md

 # CSV Label Processing

+Machine learning is fantastic, but dealing with dataset cleaning can be a real challenge.
+In a recent task involving a dataset, I discovered that the data didn't align with my requirements.
+Consequently, I found myself spending a considerable amount of time manually cleaning the dataset.
+The process became particularly daunting when dealing with 40,000 lines of data.
+That's when I realized the need for a more efficient solution.
+This code can potentially save you 5 hours of manual work in just 1 minute.
 This Python script processes a CSV file, renaming labels based on specified conditions.
 It utilizes the pandas library for data manipulation and analysis.

 ## What does this code do?